Alcohol and Drug Policy

 Anderson University is a community, and all members of the community are responsible for maintaining order and discipline on the University campus.
 The Student Development Division serves the primary role of coordination and implementation of Anderson University’s substance abuse policy for students.
 The division’s position emphasizes the early identification and the intervention into substance use problems experienced by persons.
 Anderson University offers support to students and staff members thru the following services:

 The Thrive Wellness Centers provides current information on the use and abuse of alcohol, tobacco, and drugs.
 Programs are provided on topics of health care throughout the year.
 The Director of Health Services is available for consultation with any person.

 Information is made available through brochures, journals, books, posters and newsletters to faculty/staff and students.
 High traffic areas of the campus will be provided with handout materials related to substance use and its consequences.

 Educational experiences are offered by key areas within the University.
 These experiences include:

-- Alcohol Awareness Week/One to two weeks emphasizes each semester with the focus on substance abuse.
-Offering to general campus population and special groups.
+• Alcohol Awareness Week - one to two-week emphasis each semester with the focus on substance abuse.
+Offerings to the general campus population and special groups.

 University counselors may provide counseling or make referrals when appropriate.
-The University also has a close affiliation with the Anderson/Oconee Alcohol Drug Abuse Commission, where persons may be referred for assessment and or treatment.
+The University also has a CLGse affiliation with the Anderson/Oconee Alcohol and Drug Abuse Commission, where persons may be referred for assessment and/or treatment.
 We also have an agreement with the Vocational Rehabilitation of South Carolina Office to refer individuals for counseling and assistance.
-Students referred to counseling due to drug/alcohol violations must pay for the cost of counseling materials.
+Students referred to counseling due to drug/alcohol violations must pay for the costs of counseling materials.